The topic of your dissertation must be worthy of researching. But how can you know, that it is? These requirements help.

 Obviously, you need to be the first to publish your findings.
 This is only possible if you can foresee at the beginning what kind of knowledge you will gain and how you can obtain it.
 If you can foresee that the topic is too complicated or rather a team topic, then look for another topic.

 By the way, this is a very good incentive to finish quickly because then no one will beat you to it.
-Write a cumulative PhD instead, then your chances increase of being first.
+Write an article-based PhD instead, then your chances increase of being the first to publish.

-4. My topic is worthy of promotion if my model is based on existing models
+4. My topic is worthy of a doctorate if my model is based on existing models

 You should use common terms so people will understand you.
 But that is not the most important thing!

-You need a solid foundation for your arguments in the form of assured knowledge.
+You need a solid foundation for your arguments in the form of established knowledge.
 This knowledge is already tested which will save you time and help you gain new knowledge faster.

 A completely new topic is not good at all.
 Then you can't build on any insights in the field.